Port of Dubuque

-The Port of Dubuque (also known as the Ice Harbor, 4th Street Peninsula, or the Riverfront) is the section of downtown Dubuque, Iowa, USA, that is immediately adjacent to 579.4 mile to the Mississippi River.
+The Port of Dubuque (also known as the Ice Harbor, 4th Street Peninsula, or the Riverfront) is the section of downtown Dubuque, Iowa, United States, that is immediately adjacent to the Mississippi River.
 The area was among the first areas settled in what became the City of Dubuque, and the State of Iowa.
 Historically, the area has been a center of heavy industry, but has recently seen extensive reinvestment and new construction.
 The area is now one of the main tourist destinations in Dubuque, as well as Iowa.

 The Port of Dubuque includes all of the area that lies north of the CCPR rail yards, south of East 9th Street and Dove Harbor, east of the CCPR/ICER railroad tracks, and west of the Mississippi River.
 It is divided into two main sections: the North Port and the South Port, which are separated by the Ice Harbor.

 The Port area is separated from Downtown Dubuque's central business district by a double set of railroad tracks and an expressway that carries U.S. highways 151 and 61.
 The North Port can be accessed via East 5th Street, or the East 3rd Street overpass, while the South Port is accessible from Jones Street, or Ice Harbor Drive—which connects the two ports together.

-As of 2006, all of the redevelopment in the area has occurred in the North Port, and the South Port remains largely industrial or underutilized.
-This may be due to the anticipated construction of a new Mississippi river bridge, which will be built in the near future, alongside the Julien Dubuque Bridge.